trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 **Clone BE:** creates a copy of the highlighted boot environment.

 **Delete BE:** deletes the highlighted boot environment.
-You can not delete the boot environment which has a "Running" status of *Yes* as that is the current boot environment.
+You can not delete the boot environment which is marked as *N* or as *R* in the "Active" column.

 **Rename BE:** renames the highlighted boot environment.
 The name is what appears in the boot menu when the system boots.
-You cannot rename the BE you are currently booted into and an error message will occur if you try to do so.
+You cannot rename the BE you are currently booted into.

 **Mount BE:** mounts the highlighted BE in :file:`/tmp` so that its contents are browseable.
 Note that this setting only applies to inactive